IriLrnr/EvIBM/README.md

 $ sudo apt install build.essentials
 ```

-To compile the R script you may need to install R, here is a tutorial: https://cran.r-project.org/, but if you don't want the graphics, you won't need R.
+To compile the R scripts you may need to install R, here is a tutorial: https://cran.r-project.org/, but if you don't want the graphics, you won't need R.

+## Situation

+The program works perfectly for G >= 1500, but it still lacks interface.

+Currently, I am updating the documentation.
+Some functions are missing and the function's descriptions are poor.

 ## References